U.S. soldiers in Niger were pursuing terrorist when attacked

 Two of the American officials told NBC News that at least part of the mission on Oct.
 3 and 4 was an intelligence-directed operation.
 The team was trying to verify a piece of single-source intelligence and had set up a meeting with an individual who promised further information.

-Military officials told NBC News Monday that they suspected that meeting may have been a set-up.
+Military officials told NBC News on Monday that they suspected that meeting may have been a set-up.

 The target of the intelligence activity was the immediate circle of leadership surrounding a militant named Adnan Abu Walid al-Sahraoui, a veteran insurgent originally from Laayoune in Western Sahara, according to two sources.